Blog | 06/05/25

 The ‘Invisible Second Patient’: Understanding the Role of Dementia Caregivers

-There are 16 million Americans caring for a loved one with Alzheimer’s disease or a related dementia today.
+More than 11 million Americans care for a loved one with a form of dementia today.
 Despite the group’s sheer size, they are widely known as the “invisible second patient” — because the effect caregiving has on their own health and well-being is all too often overlooked.

 Healthcare stakeholders are increasingly recognizing two-sided impacts of caregiver burden in cost, quality and experience of care — and they are making up for lost time by recognizing, engaging and empowering this invaluable group.